Why Choose this Training Course?

 Welding is a common and a very important joining process in most industries, and of particular importance in the chemical, oil and gas industries, including for example, pipelines and storage tanks.

-This 5-day AZTech training course aims to provide the fundamental principles of welding and welding techniques, helping participants recognise various welding processes.
+This 5-day Engineering Aspects of Welding training course aims to provide the fundamental principles of welding and welding techniques, helping participants recognise various welding processes.

 - Understanding the types of welding processes.

 - Appreciating the different types of welding joints.

 - Recognising technical prints and symbols related to welding.

 - Recognising weld defects and associated problems and learning about mechanical testing, failure of welds and Non-Destructive Testing

 By the end of this training course, participants will be able to: